-The Association of Collaborative Design CIC (ACD) mainstreams collaborative design across the built environment, democratises design, creates better neighbourhoods, and inspires long-term stewardship.
+The Association of Collaborative Design CIC (ACD) aims to mainstream collaborative design across the built environment, democratise design, create healthier neighbourhoods and inspire long-term stewardship.

 This process promotes change to the built environment from the street to the neighbourhood to the regional scale.
 It aims to meet needs through participatory and democratic decision-making.